Bra Band Ouchie Fix, (or, 'How to keep your bra band from riding up to your armpits!')

 There you have it, a finished bra-tube that will keep your bra band OUT of your scars.

-Now you may ask, "Why has no one ever mentioned this to me before?"
-Not a clue.
-It just seems to be such a foreign thing to people who haven't done it, that even some bra fitters I've mentioned it to have just stood and looked at me blankly.
-You can almost SEE their minds calculating their bra band size and hip size and saying 'NO WAY!', but if you SEW with bra-band-type elastics, you already know, some will stretch twice it's length or more, so think about it... add 50% to your bra band size since only the back half may stretch.
-(As an easy math example, if your bra band is 40", you'd add another 20", which makes 60" when stretched to the fullest... figure this out using your own with your measurements... is the number you get bigger than your hip size?
-Alright then, I didn't think so!
+If you SEW with bra-band-type elastics you already know that some elastic will stretch twice it's length or more, so think about it... add 50% to your bra band size since only the back half of your bra band may stretch.
+(As an easy math example, if your bra band is 40", you'd add another 20" to that, which makes 60" that your bra band would reach when stretched to the fullest... figure this out using your own measurements... is the number you get smaller than your hip size?
+No, it's larger, right?
+Alright then!
 It generally works out the same way, no matter how large or small you are.
 There ya go, AHA!

 There, wasn't that easier than you thought? :^)